GenericMappingTools/pygmt/doc/maintenance.md

 ### Archiving on Zenodo

-Grab a zip file from the GitHub release and upload to Zenodo using the previously reserved DOI.
+Grab both the source code and baseline images zip files from the GitHub release page and upload them to Zenodo using the previously reserved DOI.

 ### Updating the conda package